Layouts

 Optional Rotary Encoder (combined switch/rotary encoder footprint)

-Use VIA Layout Options like other switches.
-VIA can render either a knob or switch or empty space.
+Use VIA layout options like other switches.
+VIA can render a knob, a switch, or empty space.

 Here's what it looks like